lvxinfu/hw3/README.md

 There is a study questioning software maintainance metrics. <br />
 https://www.mn.uio.no/ifi/personer/vit/dagsj/sjoberg.anda.mockus.esem.2012.pdf

-The conclusion is as follows: <br />
+The conclusion of this study is as follows:
 1. The considered common maintainability metrics were not mutually consistent in the considered projects. <br />
 2. Among the considered maintainability metrics, only size and the inverse of cohesion were strongly correlated with the actual maintenance effort observed in the study. <br />